-The two biggest consequences for an academic or researcher who self-plagiarizes are delayed/blocked publication or, in the worst case scenario, copyright infringement.
+The two biggest consequences for an academic or researcher who self-plagiarizes are:

 If your article is too close to one of your previously published works, the publication may delay your article or block it altogether.
 Most journals will list their plagiarism guidelines along with their submission requirements, so make sure to read them over.

 According to the folks at the Office of Research Integrity, reusing large chunks of previously published material or publishing an article twice can result in copyright infringement.